fernicar/KokoroTTS-Gradio/README.md

 - **Audio Handling:**
   Processed audio outputs are saved in the `output/` directory.
 Check this folder for generated audio files after processing.

+- **Voice Blending:**
+  With the addition of the Blending tab in the Gradio UI, you can now generate audio by blending two distinct voice profiles.
+The process involves selecting Voice 1 and Voice 2, entering your desired text and speed, and then utilizing the blend function to generate a unique combined audio output.

 - **General Workflow:**
-  Follow the installation steps, run the appropriate script or batch file, and interact with the UI or CLI as per your requirements.
+  Follow the installation steps, run the appropriate script or batch file, and interact with the UI (or CLI) as per your requirements.

 ## Troubleshooting